buley/personal/src/content/biases.md

 **Pattern**
 - I naturally assume that **my outcomes are the result of my choices, actions, and discipline**
 - This can lead me to **overestimate how much influence I have in unpredictable situations**
-- I may **underestimate external factors** that genuinely impact results—luck, timing, or hidden variables
+- I may **underestimate external factors** that genuinely impact results--luck, timing, or hidden variables

 **Correction**
 I separate what is **truly within my control** from what is **externally influenced** and strategize accordingly.